 2. Align not cascade

-Remote work relies on engagement, self-motivation and trust.
+The hybrid work environment relies on engagement, self-motivation and trust.
 Asking team members to identify their own quarterly goals that align with team goals will have a significant impact and create a much more empowering approach to strategic goal setting.

 This does not mean free reign to choose any work, employee goals should be negotiated or tweaked with managers to ensure maximum impact, alignment and realistic targets within the quarterly cycle.